SeqFormer: Sequential Transformer for Video Instance Segmentation: Experiment

-\textbf{Aggregation of temporal information} The frame-level box queries and the predicted boxes can align the instance features from all frames, there are several ways to aggregate the aligned features into the instance query.
+\textbf{Aggregation of temporal information.} The frame-level box queries and the predicted boxes can align the instance features from all frames, there are several ways to aggregate the aligned features into the instance query.
 We conduct an experiment to evaluate the different aggregation ways for these features, as shown in Table~\ref{ablation_combinations}.
 In the ‘sum' setting, the features from different frames are directly added together as the instance feature of this decoder layer.
 In the ‘average' setting, the feature on each frame is averaged as the instance feature.
-In the ‘weighted-sum' setting, we apply a softmax layer and a fully-connected layer on box embeddings to get the weights of each frame, and the features are aggregated in a weighted sum in Eq.~\eqref{eq:sum}.
+In the ‘weighted-sum' setting, we apply a softmax layer and a fully-connected layer on box embeddings to get the weights of each frame, and the features are aggregated in a weighted sum in Eq.~\ref{eq:sum}.
 The result is 30.6 AP and 43.2 AP for `sum' and `average' settings respectively.
 Direct summation will cause the value to be unstable with different frame numbers.
 Since some instances only appear in a few frames, directly averaging features from all frames may cause the information to be diluted.
 Please refer to the Sup.
 Mat. for more details and visualization of different frame weights.

-\textbf{Robust instance representation} Our decoder explicitly aligns and aggregates the information from each frame to learn a video-level instance representation.
+\textbf{Robust instance representation.} Our decoder explicitly aligns and aggregates the information from each frame to learn a video-level instance representation.
 In this experiment, we try to generate instance representation with fewer frames.
-To evaluate the instance representation, we use it to generate a mask head and apply mask head on each frame to get the mask sequences, as shown in Table~\ref{reduce_frames}.
+We use the instance representation to generate a mask head and apply the mask head on each frame to get the mask sequences, as shown in Table~\ref{reduce_frames}.
 Surprisingly, with only one frame as input, the generated mask head can produce a competitive result of 38.1 AP.
 With five frames as input, the performance is only 0.5 AP worse than taking all frames as input.
 This result shows that the mask head learned by our method can generalize well to unseen frames.